 You may purchase, redeem or exchange Fund shares on any business day, which is any day the New York Stock Exchange is open for business.
-You may purchase, redeem or exchange Fund shares either through your financial intermediary or (except for purchases of Class C shares by accounts with no specified financial intermediary) directly from a Fund either by writing to the Fund, P.O.
+You may purchase, redeem or exchange Fund shares either through your financial intermediary or directly from the Fund either by writing to the Fund, P.O.
 Box 9653, Providence, RI 02940-9653, or by calling 1-800-262-1122.
-The minimum initial purchase or exchange into a Fund is \$1,000 for each Class (with the exception of Class I) and \$250,000 for Class I (waived in certain circumstances).
+The minimum initial purchase or exchange into the Fund is \$1,000 for Class A and \$250,000 for Class I (waived in certain circumstances).
 There is no minimum for subsequent investments.